unixwzrd/unixwzrd.github.io/html/projects/LogGPT/_posts/2025-04-16-loggpt-introduction.md

 published: true
 ---

-Welcome to the Loggpt project blog.
+Welcome to the LogGPT Chatlog Export project blog.
 Here we'll share updates, insights, and progress on our development journey.

 <!--more-->

-## About Loggpt
+## About LogGPT Chatlog Export

 ChatGPT - Chat Log Export, a lightweight method of exporting entire ChatGPT conversations in JSON format. - unixwzrd/LogGPT